mallae-rpi/Oasis/Troubleshooting.md

 # CMake Build Troubleshooting

 When building OASIS on your local machine, you may encounter issues during CMake's build process.
-Here are some suggestions for identifying your issue and resolving it on macOS operating systems:
+Here are some suggestions for identifying your issue and resolving it on certain platforms:

 ## Common Issues and Solutions